The Children of William Wetmore and Ann Ponting

 In 1901 Charles and Mary's daughter, Mary Ann Jones was aged 61 years old and described as a farmer, was still living at Brick House Farm, Rockhampton.
 There were two female servants living with her, Ada G Davies aged 24 and Mary A E Green, aged 13 years old.

-Mary Ann Jones died 7 February 1933 aged 93 years old and was buried on 10 February 1933 at Rockhampton.
+Mary Ann Jones of Northfield died on 7 February 1933 aged 93 years old and was buried on 10 February 1933 at Rockhampton.

 Click here to go to "Appendix G - The Children of Charles Ponting and Mary Pearce"